-- Work with your HRG to write an enticing position focus, evaluate appropriate skill and ability levels, research market-based data, provide support with diversity outreach, or develop an advertising plan to attract the right candidates.
+- Work with your HR Business Partner to write an enticing position focus, evaluate appropriate skill and ability levels, research market-based data, provide support with diversity outreach, or develop an advertising plan to attract the right candidates.

 3. Run an Effective Interview and Selection Process

-Based on the intake discussion, your recruiter will send qualified candidates for your review.
-Recruiters can also assist with developing or reviewing interview questions, and recommending an appropriate interview process.
+Based on the intake discussion, your Talent Acquisition Partner will send qualified candidates for your review.
+Talent Acquisition Partners can also assist with developing or reviewing interview questions, and recommending an appropriate interview process.
 Consider the following:

 - Identify individuals who will be part of the interview process, including a person responsible for scheduling interviews.